The ultimate guide to leadership and sustainable development in Africa:

 When a person surfaces the assumptions they have about the way the world works, they get the chance to question those assumptions and allow themselves the opportunity to start to make meaning from a more advanced level.

 For example, a manager may have difficulty making decisions without his boss’s direction, not because he lacks decision-making techniques, but because of the anxiety that taking a stand produces from his current level of meaning-making (the Socialized Mind).

 How this is being used:

-The method is currently being used in the leadership development programs of a number of leading banks, financial services firms, and strategy consulting firms.
-It is best suited for leaders who already have the technical skills they need to succeed, but need to grow the capacity of their thinking in order to lead more effectively.
+The method is currently being used in the leadership development programs of many leading banks, financial services firms, and strategy consulting firms.
+It is best suited for leaders who already have the technical skills they need to succeed, but need to grow the capacity of their thinking to lead more effectively.

 Trend 1: Increased Focus on Vertical Development (Developmental Stages)